 I’d been driving the Camaro for a whole day, thinking that it really did not sound that interesting, but it never really occurred to me why.
 It certainly did not sound like the previous generation V6 model had done, but I put that down to changes associated with the new model.
-It was only when I was refuelling it just prior to returning it and the conversation I had with the cashier at the petrol station, who asked what i thought, as he said he had one, a 4 cylinder Turbo car, that it dawned on me that perhaps I had one of those and not the V6.
-I kicked myself – metaphorically – for not looking carefully enough when I had taken the under-bonnet photo earlier in the day and when and had another look.
+It was only when I was refuelling it just prior to returning it and the conversation I had with the cashier at the petrol station, who asked what I thought, as he said he had one, a 4 cylinder Turbo car, that it dawned on me that perhaps I had one of those and not the V6.
+I kicked myself – metaphorically – for not looking carefully enough when I had taken the under-bonnet photo earlier in the day and went and had another look.
 Yes, under that surprisingly packed bonnet there were only 4 cylinders.
 It develops 275 bhp and is coupled to an 8 speed automatic transmission.
 It does what is required, but there is no real charm to it.
 It also seemed to get quite coarse if you push it hard.
 Not that you would necessarily need to do that in ordinary motoring, as there is ample acceleration available without needing to get even close to exploring all its potential.
 And at lower revs and when cruising at a steady speed, it was actually quite smooth and refined, with low noise levels.
 Of course, one of the reasons for manufacturers to move from relatively large engines to smaller capacity turbo units is to improve fuel economy.
 I covered 156 miles in my time with the Camaro and it took 5.4 gallons when it came to refuelling time.
 That computes to 28.88 mpg US or 34.51 mpg Imperial, a creditable result, indicative of the fact that most of the miles were driven at a steady speed on lightly traffic-ed roads around Phoenix.

 There are three different driving modes available, selected by a rocker switch in the centre console.
 These are tourist, sport and snow, and as you might expect, they alter the throttle response, transmission settings and steering weight.
 I left the car in tourist mode for most of my test and even so set, the Camaro was fun to drive.
 The steering is well judged, being well-weighted and having lots of feel, though I would have to say that the Mustang probably still edges it.
 Cars like this need to impress on the twisty roads as well as the straight ones, and this Camaro does.
-It goes round bends well, with plenty of grip, minimal roll and the feeling that you could have a lot more fund than is perhaps sensible on a public road in a rental car.
+It goes round bends well, with plenty of grip, minimal roll and the feeling that you could have a lot more fun than is perhaps sensible on a public road in a rental car.
 The downside to this is that the combination of a stiff chassis and the 245/50 ZR18 wheels can lead to a rather choppy ride.
 Suitably effective brakes feature with a nice progressive feel to the pedal.
 The latest version of the Camaro has moved over to an electronic handbrake, though this is not the issue with an automatic gearbox that it would be were this a manual gearbox-ed car.
 There’s no getting away from the fact that visibility is poor in just about any direction.
 The windscreen is quite shallow from top to bottom and because you sit quite low in the cabin, the view forwards is not the best.
 But in every other direction, it is, frankly, worse.
 The high waistline means that the view to the side is also limited.
 The door mirrors are small, which does wonders for the appearance, but limits their usefulness.
 There are very thick C pillars, so judging any traffic at angles junctions is difficult and you can’t really see much behind you except for the fact that there is a rear-view camera which does meaning judging the back of the car is in some ways the easiest thing to do.

 There’s a real technique for getting in and out if you want to avoid banging you head on the roof or catching your knees on the dashboard.
 This is the sort of car when being not that tall, as I am, is a decided advantage.
 Once installed, you adjust the seat using electric motors, which feature for both driver and passenger, with 8-way adjustment for the driver and 6-way for the passenger.
 The seat belt is presented to you through a loop on the top of the seat, so it is not hard to reach behind you to grab it.
 There is manual adjustment for the telescoping steering column.
-Duly adjusted for the position I wanted, you really do feel like you are in a sport car. sitting down low.
+Duly adjusted for the position I wanted, you really do feel like you are in a sport car, sitting down low.
 The seat itself, cloth covered in this trim version, is comfortable, with plenty of support in all the right places.

 This is, officially, a four seater, but one look at the rear compartment and you might conclude otherwise.
 There are two very distinct bucket seats back here, separated by the fact that the centre console extends all the way back to the seat cushion and is at the same height as that cushion.
 There is very little legroom, even with the front seats set well forward, and if they are towards the rear of their available travel, then there is next to no legroom at all.
 As you sit low in the bucket-style seat, headroom is not as restricted, but anyone over the age of small children will probably be sitting at an awkward angle because of the legroom restrictions.
 It is not easy getting in or out, either, with just the front seat backrest folding forwards. and you have to get past the seat belt which extends from the pillar through a slot on the top of the front seats.
 There is a bit more space in the back of a Mustang, and a lot more in a Challenger.